Yoona8/frontend-curriculum/notes/oop.md

 <details>
 <summary>Notes</summary>

+- organize data and logic in objects (properties and methods)
+- organize code in logical entities
 - programming methodology, based mostly on representing a program as a set of objects, which are instances of some class
 - consists of interfaces and relations
 - abstract thinking